tiagovignatti/my_website/content/about/index.en.md

 ### Career

+In the past, I spent considerable time exploring distance learning and future technologies involving Virtual and Augmented Reality, co-founding **[Imersys](https://www.crunchbase.com/organization/imersys)**.

- Previously I've lived in Helsinki, Finland where I've worked at **Intel** and before that at **Nokia** as a Linux Graphics Engineer.
-More details on [LinkedIn](https://www.linkedin.com/in/tiagovignatti/).
+Prior to that, I lived in Helsinki, Finland, where I worked at **Intel** and earlier at **Nokia** as a Linux Graphics Engineer.
+You can find more details on my [LinkedIn profile](https://www.linkedin.com/in/tiagovignatti/).

- Before graduating I worked in **C3SL** at **Federal University of Paraná** in Curitiba, Brazil.
-At that time I've also experienced the academic side, researching on [Distributed Archiving Systems](https://ieeexplore.ieee.org/document/5284519) and [Peer-to-Peer](http://www.inf.ufpr.br/bona/disser-vignatti.pdf).
+Before graduating, I worked at **C3SL** at the **Federal University of Paraná** in Curitiba, Brazil.
+During that time, I also engaged in academic research, focusing on [Distributed Archiving Systems](https://ieeexplore.ieee.org/document/5284519) and [Peer-to-Peer networks](http://www.inf.ufpr.br/bona/disser-vignatti.pdf).

 ### Say hello

-Say hello on Twitter: [@tiagovignatti](https://twitter.com/tiagovignatti/).
+Say hello on Bluesky: [@tvignatti.bsky.social](https://bsky.app/profile/tvignatti.bsky.social/).